wifisensing/PicoScenes-Manual/source/scenarios.rst

 You may download and run the complete takeaway bash script for this scenario at :download:`2_2_1 <_static/2_2_1.sh>`

-.. hint:: The CSI measurement firmware of IWL5300 removes the encryption related functionalities, therefore it can connect to the password-free APs.
+.. hint:: The CSI measurement firmware of IWL5300 removes the encryption related functionalities, therefore it can only connect to the password-free open APs.
 PicoScenes also provides a convenient ``switch5300Firmware`` script to switch between the normal and CSI measurement firmwares for IWL5300 NICs.
 For more information, you may refer to :doc:`utilities`.

 .. _dual_nic_separate_machine: